 All BE Accredited Coaches must be able to evidence an up-to-date equine specific first aid or first aid at work certificate at all times.
 A copy of the relevant certificate must be sent to BE.
 Specific requirements for first aid are as follows:

-- Follows the same requirements as the British Horse Society (BHS) Register of Instructors (ROI)
+- Follows the same requirements as the British Horse Society (BHS) Accredited Professional Coach (APC)

 - Each First Aid course must be certified by the Health and Safety Executive (HSE)